biogeoinfo/scidoc/content/pub/index.md

 - Borisov S.N.
 2022.
 Materials on the fauna of dragonflies (Odonata) of the Taimyrskii Dolgano-Nenetskii District (Krasnoyarskii Krai, Russia) // Euroasian Entomological Journal.
 Vol. 21 No. 6 P. 303–315.
 10.15298/euroasentj.21.6.01
 [[Borisov, 2022|Abstract]] / [[Borisov_2022.pdf|pdf]]
 #### 2021
-- Odonata collected in southeast Kazakhstan in 2005- 2015
+- Borisov S.N.
+2021.
+To the fauna of dragonflies (Odonata) of the Altai Krai, indicating new and little-known species for Siberia // Euroasian Entomological Journal.
+Vol. 20.
+No..3.
+P. 136-141. doi: 10.15298/euroasentj.20.3.03
-- Biogeography and relationship of the Gomphidae of Europe, North Africa, and the Middle East (Odonata)
+- Borisov S.N., Dumont H.J.
+2021.
+Odonata collected in southeast Kazakhstan in 2005- 2015 // Bulletin de la Société royale belge d’Entomologie.
+Vol. 157.
+P. 176–202.
-- Atlas of the dragonflies and damselflies of West and Central Asia
+- Boudot J.-P., Borisov S., De Knijf G., van Grunsven R.H.A., Schröter A., Kalkman V.J.
+2021.
+Atlas of the dragonflies and damselflies of West and Central Asia // Brachytron.
+Vol. 22, Supplement.
+P. 3-248.
-- To the fauna of dragonflies (Odonata) of the Altai Krai, indicating new and little-known species for Siberia
+- TDumont H.J., Schneider T., Vierstraete A., Borisov S.N.
+2021.
+Biogeography and relationship of the Gomphidae of Europe, North Africa, and the Middle East (Odonata) // Odonatologica.
+Vol. 50.
+No. 1/2.
+P. 17-42.
+DOI: 10.5281/zenodo.4746234
 #### 2020
 - Northern limits of distribution and migration strategy of the dragonfly *Sympetrum fonscolombii* (Selys, 1840) (Odonata, Libellulidae) in Russia
 - Seasonal Migrations of *Pantala flavescens* (Odonata: Libellulidae) in Middle Asia and Understanding of the Migration Model in the Afro-Asian Region Using Stable Isotopes of Hydrogen